sahurtado88/Documentacion/AWS/AWS_EKS.md

 kubectl get deployment my-dep |List a particular deployment kubectl exec -it podname -- /bin/bash |Get a shell to the running Containe

+## Pod limit in a Node

+- Max number of allowed pods depend on EC2 instance type

+## EKS Managed Groups

+- Create and manage EC2 workers for you
+- Amazon releases AMIs with bug fix, security patches fro EKS worker nodes
+    - or bring your own custom AMI
+- Automated deployment of updated AMIs with security patches, CVEs
+    - No app downtime
+    - No overhead of user managed orchestration
+    - Auto Scaling group is used behind the scenes

+## Helm and charts

+- Helm is package manager for Kubernetes
+- Helm packages are called Charts
+- Helm Charts help define, install, and upgrade complex Kubernetes application
+- Helm Charts can be versioned, shared, and published
+- Helm Charts can accept input parameter
+    - kubectl need template engine to do this (Kustomize, jinja etc.)
+- Popular packages already available